 There are many reasons why our health and wellness program is important to us.
 Good health practices benefit not only our individual employees, but our business as a whole.
 After all, a healthier workforce improves productivity, morale, absenteeism, and time on the job.
 And on an individual level, healthy employees enjoy a higher quality of life.
 Additionally, a healthier workforce reduces health care costs.
 It all adds up to a healthier lifestyle for everyone involved.

 Bumble Bee also has an extremely aggressive safety management system aimed at delivering a safe and professional work environment for our employees, visitors and neighbors.
-We manage safety very seriously and have dedicated personnel at each manufacturing location to facilitate safety programs under the guidance of our corporate EHS Director.
+We manage safety very seriously and have dedicated personnel at each manufacturing location to facilitate safety programs.

 Bumble Bee initiatives in this area include: